Every Breath Is Mine To Take

 【ᴡᴀʀɴɪɴɢ ғᴏʀ ᴅʀᴜɢ ᴜsᴇ/ᴀʙᴜsᴇ, ᴏᴠᴇʀᴅᴏsᴇ, ᴀɴᴅ ɴᴇᴀʀ ᴅᴇᴀᴛʜ】

-“No offense, but why do you have to have taste in movies like that?”
+“No offense, but why do you have to have taste in movies like that?” she asked.

 “It was a documentary.
-What’s the problem?” he asked, turning around and shoving his hands in his pockets, walking backwards to face her and failing to look sullen due to his smirk.
+What’s the problem?” he responded, turning around and shoving his hands in his pockets, walking backwards to face her and failing to look sullen due to his smirk.
 “We’re coming back to-fucking-morrow to see We Need To Talk About Kevin, anyway, so if you didn’t like Into The Abyss—”

 “No, you see, that’s what I mean!
 You like murder stuff that only plays at creepy, niche theatres in East Flatbush—”

-“What, you don’t think a gutter full of car window glass adds to the ambiance?” he drawled, turning back around.
+Kato laughed and threw an arm out in indication of the shadowy street and the dilapidated, graffiti-laden back-buildings that lined it.
+“What, you don’t think a gutter full of car window glass adds to the ambiance?” he drawled, starting to turn back around.
 “At least Seth doesn’t drive a Camero, right?”

 Athena apprehensively glanced across the street, following the line of his offhanded gesture—and stopped herself short, her shoulders going rigid.